-› A single NTC between A and B enabled in a home market setup (1 reduced NTC in total) and the creation of direct RES integration.

-- Double NTC (2 NTCs in total i. e.
-1 between country A and RES, and 1 between country B and RES) enabled in an OBZ setup and the creation of direct RES integration itself. - Where the costs of additionally installed RES generation, which are per definition not included in the cost estimates by the TSO, need to be considered the producer surplus of the targeted RES itself needs to be removed from the EU-SEW as a proxy to warrant the required RES investment.
+- Single NTC between A and B enabled in a home market setup (1 reduced NTC in total) and creation of direct RES integration. - Double NTC (2 NTCs in total i.e., 1 between country A and RES, and 1 between country B and RES) enabled in an OBZ setup and the creation of direct RES integration itself. - The producer surplus of the targeted RES itself needs to be removed from the EU-SEW, as a proxy to warrant the required RES investment.
 The producer surplus can be calculated as the dispatched RES feed-in volume for all hours of the considered year, multiplied by the price the OWF gets, which is determined by the bidding zone in which it is considered.
-This calculation can be done ex-post and, in the event the RES is connected to 2 or more bidding zones onshore in a separate bidding zone setup, it will get the lowest price of all bidding zones to which it is linked.
-To verify that the assumed costs of the RES integration are in the same range as costs for RES assets, a sanity check needs to be applied.
-This sanity check will be described in detail in the study-specific Implementation Guidelines, together with a clear indication when this approach needs to be applied.
+This calculation can be done ex-post and, in the event the RES is connected to 2 or more bidding zones onshore in a separate bidding zone setup, then it will get the lowest price of all bidding zones to which it is linked. - To take into account the benefits of RES integration, a sanity check needs to be applied.
+This sanity check will be described in the study specific implementation guidelines.

-The costs (CAPEX) scope is defined as all legs part of the project scope required to enable the interconnection function and related substation to enable the RES infeed onto the interconnector (e. g. offshore this is typically a platform).
+The costs (CAPEX) scope is defined as all legs part of the project scope required to enable the interconnection function and related substation to enable the RES infeed onto the interconnector (e.g., offshore this is typically a platform).
 The costs of the RES asset itself are excluded.

-CBA case 2 is summarised in Figure 14.
+CBA option 2 is summarised in Figure 13 below.